tsipkens/atems/README.md

 The +pp package contains multiple methods for determining the primary particle size of the aggregates of interest.
 Often this requires a binary mask of the image that can be generated using the +agg package methods.
 After applying most of the methods, the primary particle size will be stored in (*i*) the `Aggs.dp` field and (*ii*) another `Aggs` field with additional information specifying the method used (e.g., `Aggs.dp_pcm1`  contains a PCM-derived primary particle diameter).
 For the former, whichever method was last used will overwrite the `Aggs.dp` field, which then acts as a default value that is used by other functions (by the `tools.imshow_agg(...)` function).

-### + PCM
+### + **PCM**

-The `pp.pcm` function contains code for the University of British Columbia's pair correlation method (PCM) method.
-This package contains a significant improvements to code readability, memory use, and length relative to the previous code provided with [Dastanpour et al. (2016)][dastanpour2016].
+The `pp.pcm` function contains code for the University of British Columbia's pair correlation method (PCM) method, originally developed by [Ramin Dastanpour](https://github.com/rdastanpour) ([Dastanpour et al. (2016)][dastanpour2016]).
+This package contains a significant improvements to code readability, memory use, and length relative to the previous code.
 The underlying method is largely unchanged, correlating the relationship between pixels to the primary particle size for a given aggregate.
 A single average primary particle diameter is given for each aggregate.
 [Dastanpour et al.][dastanpour2016] provided two different types of pair correlation function (PCF), corresponding to `Aggs.dp_pcm1`, previously denoted as *simple* and `Aggs.dp_pcm2`, previously denoted as *general*.
 Testing has generally suggested that the simple method perform better, and this value is assigned to `Aggs.dp` in the output from the PCM method.

-### + EDM-SBS
+### + **EDM-SBS**

 The Euclidean distance mapping, scale-based analysis (EDM-SBS) of [Bescond et al. (2014)][bescond] is implement in the `pp.edm_sbs` function.
 This is an adaptation of the original code for use with Matlab and using the binaries above in the place of output from imageJ.
 As such, some minor differences in output should be expected (which are challenging to compare, as the ImageJ output does not have a direct analog here).
 The method remains true to how it is described in [Bescond et al.][bescond] and ports some components from the original Scilab code (version 3, available [here](http://www.coria.fr/spip.php?article910)).

 Among the changes to the original EDM-SBS code, this implementation also applies the EDM-SBS method to individual aggregates.
 While this allows for a better comparison to the other methods here, the method was originally intended to evaluate the primary particle size distribution across a range of aggregates, with uncertaintainty ramifications.
 However, the linear nature of the curves generated by the method means that the overall EDM-SBS curve is simply approximated by the superposition of all of the aggregates.
 This is also output by the present code.

-### + Hough transform: kook*
+### + **kook\*** | Hough transform

-Two `pp.kook*` functions are included with this program, which fit circles to features in the image using the Hough transform and the pre-processing steps described by [Kook et al. (2015)][kook].
+Two `pp.kook*(...)` functions are included with this program, which fit circles to features in the image using the Hough transform and the pre-processing steps described by [Kook et al. (2015)][kook].

-The first function, `pp.kook`, contains a copy of the code provided by [Kook et al. (2015)][kook], with minor modifications to match the input/output of some of the other packages — namely to take a single image, `img`, and a pixel size, `pixsize` — and to output a `Pp` structure, which contains information for each circle.
+The first function, `pp.kook(...)`, contains a copy of the code provided by [Kook et al. (2015)][kook], with minor modifications to match the input/output of some of the other packages — namely to take a single image, `img`, and a pixel size, `pixsize` — and to output a `Pp` structure, which contains information for each circle.
 Note that the original function acts on images without trying to assign primary particles to an aggregate, something resolved in the second function below.
 This causes some compatibility issues in terms of comparing the output from this function to the other methods contained in this program.

-The `pp.kook2` function contains a modified version of the method proposed by [Kook et al. (2015)][kook] that excludes circles in the background and assigns primary particles to aggregates.
+The `pp.kook2(...)` function contains a modified version of the method proposed by [Kook et al. (2015)][kook] that excludes circles in the background and assigns primary particles to aggregates.
 This is done rather simply:  by checking if the center of the circles from the preceding procedure lie within the binary for a given aggregate.
 A sample output is as follows.

 ![kook2](docs/kook2.png)